Marius-Bauer93/DLRG/README.md

 ```

 ## Contributor
-Persons putting effort into the development of tis automation service.
+Persons putting effort into the development of this automation service.
 In case of any issues with the project feel free to get in contact via GitHub or via email.
 |Name|Email|Role|
 |----|-----|----|
 |Marius|unbelievablebauer@t-online.de|Owner|